 Create an Enterprise App for Valimail in Azure Active Directory

-In order to make it work, I performed the following steps for Azure Active Directory in the Azure Portal to configure an enterprise application and enable it for SAML2-authentication:
+In order to make it work.
+Write down the company name listed by the account information, on the account settings page on the Valimail webpage.
+I performed the following steps for Azure Active Directory in the Azure Portal to configure an enterprise application and enable it for SAML2-authentication:

 - Open a supported browser and navigate to the Azure Portal.